Pasuruan: Public transport

 Pasuruan located and connected by provincial main road between Surabaya―Banyuwangi.
 Pasuruan can be reached from Surabaya by bus or local commuter train, which took at least 2 hours.
 It also can be reached from Malang by bus or car that took at least 1.3 hours.
 This town linked with other cities by Trans Java Freeway.

 The city has an active railway station as a stop for intercity trains and local commuter from Surabaya Kota.
 To the west before Bangil railway station there's Kraton railway station which is inactive today due to close range from Pasuruan station.
 In the past, this city had the local steam tram company named Pasoeroean Stoomtram Maatschappij served from 1896 to 1969.
 This train served as passenger transport as well as freight transport of agricultural products such as sugarcane, tea and tobacco.

 Sport

-There are two football clubs of Pasuruan United and Persekap Pasuruan in the town and both play at Untung Suropati Stadium, which has a capacity of 5,000.
+The town has two football clubs, which both play at the 5,000 capacity Untung Suropati Stadium: Pasuruan United and Persekap Pasuruan.

+Pasuruan United

+This club was founded with the name Persema 1953 in 2013 by the PSSI Malang City Regional Executive Board.
+At that time, Persema 1953 was a new club that was planned to be formed for the Third Division competition.
+They chose to form a new club because they were hesitant to accept the offer to transfer the club Persema Malang.
+Because, at that time, Persema Malang status was uncertain because it was no longer a member of PSSI since being removed in 2011.

+In 2021, Persema 1953 finally changed its name to AFA Syailendra.
+A year later, in 2022, PSSI approved the name change of the Afa Syailendra, which changed its name to Pasuruan United.

+In the 2025–26 Liga 4 season, Pasuruan United were promoted to Liga Nusantara after beating Persigar 1–0 in the second matchday of the fourth round of the national phase, later they became champions after beating Pesik 1–0 in the final.